Dr Raoul Valerio Bianchi

 (2002) The Contested Landscapes of World Heritage on a Tourist Island: The Case of Garajonay National Park, La Gomera, International Journal of Heritage Studies, 8(2): 81-97

 (2000) Migrant Tourist-Workers: Exploring the Contact-Zones of Post-Industrial Tourism.
 Current Issues in Tourism, 3(2): 107-137

-Globalisation and the international political economy of tourism; tourism entreprenuership, work and labour relations; sustainable tourism development and planning; tourism, politics and international relations; the interplay of toursim, culture and heritage.
+Globalisation and the international political economy of tourism; tourism entrepreneurship, work and labour relations; sustainable tourism development and planning; tourism, politics and international relations; the interplay of tourism, culture and heritage.
 My interests are worldwide, with particular emphasis on Spain and the Canary Islands, the Mediterranean & Middle East, and Sub-Saharan Africa.